-Once again, to quote Spencer..... in eight tests I obtained numbers ranging from 1.6 to 24.2, with the mean being 7.02 way: When you have 32K bytes to spend on a BASIC, one thing you do is insure that numbers to a power are performed by successive multiplications, if possible.
+Once again, to quote Spencer..... in eight tests I obtained numbers ranging from 1.6 to 24.2, with the mean being 7.02 .....

+Finally, I would like to point out that Ahl's test penalizes small machine BASIC interpreters in yet another way: When you have 32K bytes to spend on a BASIC, one thing you do is insure that numbers to a power are performed by successive multiplications, if possible.
 Thus Cromemco 32K Structured BASIC (for example) performs A^2 with just one multiply.
-In other words, it converts A^2 to AA.
-If you manually substitute that same form in Ahl's program, the times for almost all of the smaller and less expensive machines will improve dramatically.
+In other words, it converts A^2 to A\A. If you manually substitute that same form in Ahl's program, the times for almost all of the smaller and less expensive machines will improve dramatically.
 (Surprisingly, though, the accuracy figures may not change.
 After all, the original version may have had offsetting errors.)
-Of course, if you need to use noninteger powers in your programs, this comment doesn't apply, and the benchmark's results are a bit more meaningful for you.
+Of course, if you need to use non-integer powers in your programs, this comment doesn't apply, and the benchmark's results are a bit more meaningful for you.